Ayushbeginer1/Cognicare-sih-/README.md

 - [Technologies Used](#technologies-used)

 ## Introduction
-Team_Psychbit aims to provide a comprehensive digital platform for mental health and psychological support tailored for students in higher education.
+Cognicare aims to provide a comprehensive digital platform for mental health and psychological support tailored for students in higher education.
 The system offers resources, assessments, and support channels to promote well-being and resilience.

 ## Features
 - Anonymous mental health assessments